What is Arctic Monkeys' Mardy Bum about?

 We discuss one of the Sheffield band's most-loved songs, and ponder whether it's one of the best album tracks ever.

-As Arctic Monkeys announce the reissue of their Mercury Prize-winning debut album on vinyl, we're looking back at one of its most-loved tracks.
+As Arctic Monkeys' debut album turns 15, we're looking back at one of its best-loved tracks.

 Mardy Bum featured on Whatever People Say I Am That's What I'm Not, which was released on 23 January 2006.

-Appearing alongside the likes of I Bet You Look Good on the Dancefloor and Fake Tales Of San Francisco on Beneath The Boardwalk - their unofficial collection of demos which were handed out at gigs and shared on the internet between fans - the infectious track was already a favourite amongst hardcore fans before their album hit the shelves.
+But the song initially appeared alongside the likes of I Bet You Look Good On The Dancefloor and Fake Tales Of San Francisco on Beneath The Boardwalk - their unofficial collection of demos which were handed out at gigs and shared on the internet between fans.
+This meant the infectious track was already a favourite amongst hardcore fans before their album hit the shelves.

 With the use of Northern vernacular in its title, you might think the track would struggle to achieve universal appeal.
 But boy would you be wrong!